 #3.
 Work with vendors you trust to ensure a successful experience for all!

 What does a successful event look like?
-Well, to me, a successful wedding means that your guests feel cared for.
+Well, to me, a successful wedding means that your guests feel hosted and cared for.

 As a vendor I care about the healthy, safety and comfort of my clients and their guests, as well as my fellow Vermont wedding vendors.

 I pledge to follow all safety guidelines as set forth by the State of Vermont and also to go above and beyond these requirements if necessary to protect myself, my employees or our local community members.